Life of a Go module

 or it can download the module from a proxy, also known as a mirror.
 You can

-control how modules are downloaded by setting GOPROXY
+control how modules are downloaded by setting GOPROXY, GOPRIVATE, and a few

 other environment variables.